Reviewed by Julie Vandekreke

 If time and money didn’t matter, enrolling in college wouldn’t be cause for scheduling concerns or financial stress.
-You could simply enroll in a degree program, pay list price for the courses you need, take as much time as you want, and never look back.
+You could simply enroll in a degree program, pay the list price for the courses you need, take as much time as you want, and never look back.
 There would be no fear of student debt and no missed opportunities because of scheduling issues and conflicts.

-Here are 3 tips for earning your bachelor’s degree faster -- and at a lower cost:
+Here are 3 tips for earning your bachelor’s degree faster -- and at a lower cost

-Take a Self-Paced College Course
+1 - Take a Self-Paced Online College Course

-For many students, including adult learners, it’s taking that first step, that first class that is often the hardest.
+For many students, including adult learners, it’s taking that first step, or that first class, that is often the hardest.
 Fortunately, many students are pleased to learn that online learning makes it easy to take that first step back because it provides a low-risk (and low-cost) entry point back to school, and is often flexible enough to accommodate busy lives.

-Create an Accelerated Degree Plan for Your Degree Program
+Create an Accelerated Degree Plan

 For example, degree acceleration was the preferred path by StraighterLine students Deirdre Henderson, Jason Ransom, and Calvin Duker.
 Deidre earned her degree in 3 years from Strayer University, Jason earned 90 college credits in under 6 months and successfully transferred them to Thomas Edison State University, and Calvin completed his business management degree at a pace that also worked with his family life.
 Each of these students were able to move forward with their career goals without putting a strain on their current jobs or financial futures.

 According to Calvin, earning a degree at a faster rate is possible!
 He says, “with StraighterLine, I paid significantly less per course and completed my courses at an accelerated rate.
 Before StraighterLine, I was on track to graduate with my bachelor’s degree in 2018; instead, I finished my degree in 2017.”